syed/syed.github.io/_posts/2015-7-23-Vim-Search-Results.md

 ---
 layout: post
-title: Vim Tricks Search result window in Vim
+title: Better Search in Vim
 ---

 I find that I searching in Vim is broken.
 For example, when searching for a variable in my code, I often have no context